-tells us, tonne-kilometre (tkm) — the unit of measurement used to measure the quantity and traffic of transportation used in transportation statistics, planning, and their related fields..
-It consists of two parameters: tonne amount and distance in kilometres.
-So 2 tons of cargo transported for 2 kilometres is a 4 tonne-kilometres.
+As Wikipedia tells us, tonne-kilometre (tkm) — the unit of measurement used to measure the quantity and traffic of transportation used in transportation statistics, planning, and their related fields.
+It consists of two parameters: tonne amount and distance in kilometers.
+So 2 tons of cargo transported for 2 kilometers is a 4 tonne-kilometres.

-The calculator below makes a pretty simple thing - first it calculates the total cost of transportation as multiplication of distance by price per kilometre, then it calculates a number of tonne-kilometres as the multiplication of distance by mass of cargo and then the total cost is divided by a number of tonne-kilometres so you will have the cost of transportation for 1 tonne-kilometre.
+The calculator below makes a pretty simple thing.
+First, it calculates the total cost of transportation as the multiplication of distance by price per kilometer.
+Second, it calculates the number of tonne-kilometres as the multiplication of distance by mass of cargo.
+The total cost is divided by the number of tonne-kilometres, and you get the cost of transportation for 1 tonne-kilometre.

 Write a comment if somebody thinking it should calculate the other way.

 - • Meters per second and kilometers per hour

 - • Conversion between metric units of length and old Russian system of measures units of length